The Pacific War Online Encyclopedia

 At the same time, MacArthur's forces ground forward in eastern New Guinea with the goal of seizing the approaches to Rabaul from the west.
 The first step was to recapture Buna.
 This turned into another bloody battle of attrition, but by February 1943 the Japanese had been ejected from the Buna area.

-the Army chief of staff, with whom Tojo was then struggling for control
+Gen, the Army chief of staff, with whom Tojo was then

-an hour and forty minutes Tojo dictated future strategy.
-Guadalcanal
+Shigetaro, and for an hour and forty minutes Tojo dictated

-Solomons.
-Meanwhile Japanese positions in New Guinea would be
+Meanwhile Japanese positions in New Guinea would be reinforced and

 February 1943 - July 1943: The Aleutians Campaign.
 As Allied forces regrouped in the South and Southwest Pacific, the Americans conducted a brief campaign to eject the Japanese from the western Aleutians, which they had seized during the Midway campaign.
 The campaign came to a successful end with the seizure of Kiska on 29 July 1943.

-with one prong coming up the Solomons and the other across the Dampier
+prong coming up the Solomons and the other across the Dampier and

 operations to secure Guadalcanal

-and taken far longer than expected.
-By the time the Allied South Pacific
+taken far longer than expected.
+By the time the Allied South

-was neutralized by air power and left to wither on the vine.
-The
+which was neutralized by air power and left to wither on the vine.

 CARTWHEEL proved to be the decisive campaign of the Pacific War, breaking Japanese air power while pinning down the Japanese Navy until the massive U.S. naval expansion began coming off the ways in late 1943.